Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Detox from Drugs As Part of Addiction Treatment

-If you are wondering if you or your loved one might have a substance use disorder and are looking for answers about the next steps in treatment, one of the first things you will need to consider is detox.
+Are you wondering if you or your loved one might have a substance use disorder?
+If you’re looking for answers about the next steps in treatment, one of the first things you will need to consider is detox.
+Let’s take a look at this critical first step in addiction recovery, what it includes, and how to get started.

-When it comes to drug and alcohol addiction, the first step of treatment is to go to a detox program or center to clear substances from the body.
-These programs typically address both the initial physical and psychological, or emotional, symptoms associated with no longer consuming a substance.
+The first step of addiction treatment is to go to a detox program or center to clear substances from the body.
+These programs address the initial physical and psychological symptoms associated with stopping drug or alcohol use.

 Addiction is based on the habitual or repeated consumption of a substance, and no longer consuming that substance can cause difficult symptoms.
-For these reasons, it can be helpful to enter a detox facility to receive emotional support and healthcare services that will aid in a safe and comfortable detox.
+For these reasons, it can be helpful to enter a detox facility to receive emotional support and healthcare services.

-Detox centers are staffed with supportive counselors, nurses, or otherwise therapeutic staff members to assist you while in the program, and often offer therapy to help you in recovery.
+Detox centers are staffed with supportive counselors, nurses and other therapeutic staff members who can assist you while in the program and offer therapy to help you recover.

 Medical Detox